SAP/sap-btp-service-operator/README.md

 2. Obtain the access credentials for the SAP BTP service operator:

    a.
-Using the SAP BTP cockpit or SMCTL CLI, create an instance of the SAP Cloud Service Management service (technical name: `service-manager`) with the plan:
+Using the SAP BTP cockpit or SMCTL CLI, create an instance of the SAP Cloud Service Management service<br/>(technical name: `service-manager`) with the plan:
     `service-operator-access`

       For more information about creating service instances, see: